 There are several types of pregnancy tests, and different ways to find out the answer to the question "Am I pregnant?"
 You can buy an at home (urine) pregnancy test or get a blood test in your doctor's office.
 Our online pregnancy test is faster, easier, and costs nothing.
 We analyze your answers to questions about your symptoms, ovulation, sex, your past history, and other factors to tell you whether you are likely to be pregnant or not.
 Based on our findings, we recommend that you follow up with a home pregnancy test, or see your doctor.

-The Obie app lets you know when implantation occurs and the earliest date a pregnancy test will show positive.Download app
+The Obie app tracks your fertility, ovulation, and implantation so you’ll know the earliest date a pregnancy test could be positive.Download Now!